The Architecture Becomes Visible

 The Identity Layer

-On May 14, the UK’s King’s Speech put digital ID back on the legislative path through the Digital Access to Services Bill.
-Starmer first announced the plan in September 2025 in response to illegal working, then softened the mandatory framing after public backlash, including a petition that drew nearly 3 million signatures.
-The consultation closed on 5 May 2026, but the People’s Panel process continues through 21 June.
+On May 13, the UK’s King’s Speech put digital identity back on the legislative path through the Digital Access to Services Bill.
+Prime Minister Starmer first announced the plan in September 2025, then softened the mandatory framing after public backlash, including a petition drawing nearly three million signatures.
+The public consultation closed on May 5, 2026, with a People’s Panel process continuing through June 21.

 The point is what the architecture enables once it exists.
 Employers already have to check right-to-work status, and digital identity turns that requirement into a permanent infrastructure layer.
-That is why critics warn about function creep: begin with one use case, normalize the system, then expand it into more and more chokepoints.
+Critics warn about function creep for precisely this reason: begin with one use case, normalize the system, then expand it into more and more chokepoints.

 A national digital identity is not inherently dangerous.
 It is the substrate on which everything that comes next runs.
 Identity linked to money linked to behavior is the system, and the UK is building the first layer now, in public, through the GOV.UK Wallet, digital identity guidance, and rules that connect identity verification to financial compliance.